 Any weapon will be confiscated by the administration, and the appropriate authorities will be notified.

-If you would like to set up an account for your child, send money for the week or month in an envelope with the student’s name and the teacher’s name or go to https://www.schoolcafe.com.
+If you would like to set up an account for your child, send money for the week or month in an envelope with the student’s name and the teacher’s name or go to www.schoolcafe.com.
 If you need your Student’s ID number for either of these processes, please call the office.
 Some students also know their ID numbers.
 The cafeteria does not have change in the morning and checks are not accepted.
 Parents may apply for free or reduced-priced meals through the School Cafe website.